 You have no items in your cart.
 Want to get some nice things?Go shopping

-The end of a year often leaves us feeling pensive about what we’ve achieved during the past 365 days, our lifestyle and changes we’d like to make looking forward.
-This self reflection frequently manifests itself as the creation of New Year’s resolutions, or statements which promise a sprint towards a major goal or life change.
-These tend to become lofty, life-changing ambitions which are neither specific nor measurable.
-Both qualities we’re told are pretty crucial to creating achievable goals.
+The end of a year often leaves us feeling pensive about what we’ve achieved during the past 365 days, our lifestyle and changes we’d like to make for the future.
+This self reflection frequently manifests itself as the creation of New Year’s resolutions.
+These tend to become ambitious, life-changing statements which promise a sprint towards a major goal or life change.
+Often, our New Year’s resolutions are neither specific nor measurable.
+Both qualities we know are essential to creating achievable goals.

 Some 88% of us don’t stick to our new plans, because New Year’s resolutions set us up for failure.
-A symptom of our always-on, instant gratification culture is that we’re constantly in a hurry and expect change to come quickly and effortlessly.
+A symptom of our always-on, instant gratification culture is that we’re constantly in a hurry and are promised a myriad of quick fixes to help us reach our goals sooner.
 Unfortunately, lasting change in lifestyle and mindset takes time.
 Instead of unrealistic New Year’s resolutions, at Slow Living LDN we prefer to take a more holistic, slow living inspired approach at the start of a new year.
 A great way to do this is to choose a guiding word of the year instead.

-Defining your personal guiding word is a positive way to anchor your intentions for a new year.
-The word you pick aims to underpin your actions and unifies your goals in a more holistic way than singular New Year’s resolutions.
+Carefully defining your personal guiding word is a positive way to anchor your intentions for a new year.
+The word you choose aims to underpin your actions and unifies your goals in a more complete way than singular New Year’s resolutions.
 Rather than achieve a vague accomplishment, such as to eat more healthily or travel more often, a guiding word focuses on how you want to feel instead.
 It acknowledges that how you feel isn’t only impacted by your success rate of one or a handful of unrealistic targets.

 If you’ve explored our guide around how to slow down, you can also consider choosing a guiding word as a way to sum up how you feel when you’re embracing your personal slow living mindset and living in line with what you value most in life.

 We’ve laid out the benefits of taking a slower, more holistic approach to the start of a new year instead of running head-first into the rusty concept of New Year’s resolutions, but how do you go about choosing your word of the year?
-We’ve shared our five steps, below.
+After many years of choosing our own guiding words, we’ve shared our wisdom in five easy steps to follow below.

 When you’re ready, reflect on the year that’s just passed by answering the following questions and noting what comes to mind first: